karatelabs/karate/README.md

 If you replace the `table` with perhaps a JavaScript function call that gets some JSON data from some data-source, you can imagine how you could go about dynamic data-driven testing.

 Although it is just a few lines of code, take time to study the above example carefully.
 It is a great example of how to effectively use the unique combination of Cucumber and JsonPath that Karate provides.
+Also look at the [demo examples](karate-demo).

 ## Calling JavaScript Functions